Nexfinity/CakeyBot-Wiki/auto-responder.md

 # Overview

-This feature allows you to set up custom trigegrs that Cakey Bot can automatically respond to.
+This feature allows you to set up custom triggers that Cakey Bot can automatically respond to.
 For example, you can make Cakey Bot respond to messages such as `wot` with a link to a funny gif.
 You can also set some flags to determine what types of messages Cakey Bot will respond to.

 ![image.png](/dash/autoresp/image.png)